-Think of an aspect of everyday life and chances are we’re involved in it.
-From educating developing minds to economic development for the area, we play a key role in the lives of everyone who lives, works and visits the area.
+There are many aspects of everyday living and chances are we’re involved most of them.
+From educating and developing minds to economic development for the area, we play a key role in the lives of everyone who lives, works and visits the area.
 Our services cover everything from refuse collection to town planning – and much more besides.

 We’re committed to making the best use of public resources and ensuring that we build upon our successes and keep on improving the services we offer.
 We’re also committed to enhancing the quality of life, not just for the people we serve, but also for the people who make our achievements possible: our dedicated and driven staff.

 Our Learn, Innovate, Grow, Development Discussions ensure staff are aware of how their efforts help the Council to achieve its objectives and identify how to develop and progress their careers ensuring we continue to provide effective services to the community.

 As well as offering flexible working arrangements, the Council has a range of benefits available including tax efficient schemes on childcare, bikes, cars and charity giving, discounted gym membership, Corporate Health Cash Plan, Credit Union and discounted purchases for local businesses.